The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

-What We Love: She has this kind of love for wool and shares wonderful ideas for knitting projects.
+I Love: She has this kind of love for wool and shares wonderful ideas for knitting projects.
 Her designs for handknit toys are sensational and she now has her own yarn company that she runs with her son.
+(No longer active.)

 Hazel Tindall by Hazel Tindall

-Hazel is from Shetland.
-She loves Fair Isle knitting.
-Her designs involve numerous colors and patterns.
-She enjoys knitting and through her teaching she aims to help knitters from all over the world.
-She believes Fair Isle is accesible to everyone and offers a selection of unique, easy to follow patterns.
+Hazel loves Fair Isle knitting.
+Her designs involve colors and patterns.
+She believes Fair Isle is accessible to everyone and offers unique, easy patterns.

 Knit Collage by Amy Small